Kremlin Calls Facebook's Removal Of Russian Pages And Ads Censorship

 "The Federal News Agency is linked to businessman Yevgeny Prigozhin, who has been indicted by a [U.S.] federal grand jury for interfering in the 2016 U.S. election."

 It's not the first time the Federal News Agency has been targeted by a U.S. company.
-Last October, Google dropped the outlet from its news feed and reportedly stopped indexing it for news search purposes — but then Google restored the outlet after an inquiry from Russia's official telecommunications regulator, Roskomnadzor.
+Last October, Google dropped the outlet from its news feed and reportedly stopped indexing it for news search purposes, but then Google restored the outlet after an inquiry from Russia's official telecommunications regulator, Roskomnadzor.

 Facebook said its removal of Russian accounts and ads was not tied to any specific piece of content.